-‘The Bachelor’ Star Bekah Martinez Reveils She’s Pregnant
+‘The Bachelor’ Star Bekah Martinez Reveals She’s Pregnant

-The season 22 fan-favorite said her and boyfriend Grayston Leonard were only three months into their relationship before they found out.
+The Season 22 fan favorite said her and boyfriend Grayston Leonard were only three months into their relationship before they found out.

 The pregnancy came as a surprise to the couple.